Websites for Literacy - Funny Fill-In

 2. Phonics

-- Spelling rules: Fill in the blanks using your current phonics words (e.g., silent e - five, bike, lake).
-This gets students thinking about and generating words aligned with the rules they are learning.
+- Spelling rules: Fill in the blanks with word containing the sounds or spellings a student is learning and/or reviewing (e.g., for the “long e” sound - messy, green, leader).
+This gets students thinking about and generating words aligned with the sounds or spellings they are learning.
 It also give them an opportunity to spell the words when filling in the blanks, and read them at the word and paragraph levels!

-BONUS: Have students look for more of their current and learned spelling rules in the completed paragraph.
+BONUS: Have students look for more of their current and learned spelling targets in the completed paragraph.

 3. Vocabulary

 - Parts of speech: Funny Fill-Ins are an excellent activity to practice identifying and generating nouns, verbs, adjectives, and adverbs.
-Make sure you review the meanings of these concepts (e.g., a noun is a person, place or thing) before starting the activity.
+Make sure you review the meanings of these concepts (e.g., a noun is a person, place or thing, a verb is an action word, an adjective is a describing word) before starting the activity.

 - New vocabulary activities: Further discuss new vocabulary words from the Funny Fill-In through additional activities such as creating definition entry pages or your own fill-in-the-blank sentences with new words.